-Depending on the parameter combination $\theta=(\alpha, \sigma)^T$, this lower bound may be negative and in that case the support of the transition density includes the whole state space of the GBM.
+Depending on the parameter combination $\theta=(\alpha, \sigma)^T$, this lower bound may be negative, in which case the support of the transition density includes the entire state space of the GBM.

-In Figure~\ref{fig:trans_dens}, we illustrate the transition densities based on the solution of the GBM, on the Euler scheme, and on the Milstein scheme for two different parameter settings.
-We observe that the Milstein transition density better approximates the mode of the transition density of the solution then the Euler transition density does.
-On the other hand, while the support of the Euler transition density is the set of all real numbers, the Milstein transition density puts zero weight on the values of $Y_{k+1}$ that are below the lower bound even though some of those would be feasible according to the transition density of the solution process.
+In Figure~\ref{fig:trans_dens}, we illustrate the transition densities based on the GBM solution, Euler scheme, and Milstein scheme for two different parameter settings.
+We observe that the Milstein transition density better approximates the mode of the transition density of the solution than the Euler transition density does.
+On the other hand, while the support of the Euler transition density is the set of all real numbers, the Milstein transition density puts zero weight on the values of $Y_{k+1}$ that are below the lower bound, even though some of the values are feasible according to the transition density of the solution process.

 Other approximation methods for the transition densities were developed for example in \cite{Ait2002}, \cite{Ait2008}, and \cite{FMS2013}.
 Here, we focus on the numerical approximation methods described above.
 Because for the estimation methods introduced in the next section, it is crucial to not only be able to approximate the transition density, but also sampling from the resulting density needs to be possible and fast.